Norm Nelson: Personality

 Nelson was known for saving his equipment until the latter stages of a race.
 Alan Kulwicki said, "I can remember guys like A. J. Foyt and Parnelli Jones drove against him, and Norm wasn't as much a charger as those guys, but he was always there at the end of a race.
 Because he owned his own cars, he didn't run them as hard as those other guys did."
 Kulwicki added, "He was a good, smooth driver and very intelligent."

 Personal life

 Nelson and his wife Caroline had eight children.
 He also had 15+ grandchildren.
 During the racing off-season, he owned a snowmobile sales and repair shop in Racine called "Nelson Enterprises".
 Caroline and several of their children worked at the shop.

 Death

-Nelson died on November 8, 1988 while at the Zablocki Veterans Administration Center at age 65 and he was buried at the Graceland Cemetery in Racine.
+Nelson died on November 8, 1988, while at the Zablocki Veterans Administration Center at age 65 and he was buried at the Graceland Cemetery in Racine.

+Awards and honors

+Nelson has been inducted into the following halls of fame: